Love, Romance and Wine. What else could I write about at this time of the year.

 OK, so now that I have got that off my chest – let’s look at why I think wine is considered the drink of romance.

-Wine is Beautiful – be it in a shaped bottle or curved glass, wine always looks beautiful and classy.
+Beautiful – be it in a shaped bottle or curved glass, wine always looks beautiful and classy.
 Just imagine a bottle in a hamper surrounded by chocolates and/or flowers and you get the picture.

-Wine is Sweet – any colour wine can leave a pleasant feeling on the palate.
+Sweet – any colour wine can leave a pleasant feeling on the palate.
 Notes of fresh fruit and the warmth of alcohol can get our romantic side to blossom.

-Wine Names are Romantic – say these words aloud in a franglais accent: Pinot Noir, Merlot, Sauvignon Blanc.
+Romantic – say these words aloud in a franglais accent: Pinot Noir, Merlot, Sauvignon Blanc.
 Even better if you can explain a little story behind the wines (read the back label).

-Wine has Love Hormones – scientists have found that the same feelings that oxytocin gives us are the same feelings we get from drinking wine!
+Has Love Hormones – scientists have found that the same feelings that oxytocin gives us are the same feelings we get from drinking wine!

-Wine is a Great Food Partner – a well known fact is that wine and food are the perfect partners – whatever meal you are served there will be a wine to suit the food and the occasion.
+A Great Food Partner – a well known fact is that wine and food are the perfect partners – whatever meal you are served there will be a wine to suit the food and the occasion.

-Wine is Good for the Heart – when taken in moderation, the antioxidants in the skins of red grapes can be good for the heart and your skin tone.
+Good for the Heart – when taken in moderation, the antioxidants in the skins of red grapes can be good for the heart and your skin tone.

-Wine is an Aphrodisiac – when paired with seafood (e.g. oysters).
+An Aphrodisiac – when paired with seafood (e.g. oysters).
 Aromas can trigger pheromones that pass messages to the brain that can trigger certain emotions and moods.

 Wine and St. Valentine’s Day